kuralme/kuralme.github.io/_projects/(00) coffee_cup_dispenser.md

   - Precise placement on the delivery robot's tray
   - Return to home position

-The project implemented in two separate branches:
+The project maintains two implementations:

-- The main branch is optimized for real-world deployment with the physical UR3e robot
+- A simulation branch that replicates same functionality in a Gazebo environment, allowing for safe testing and validation
-- A simulation branch that replicates the functionality in a Gazebo environment, allowing for safe testing and validation
+- A real-world deployment, ran remotely connected to the *The Construct*'s Starbots Coffee UR3E robot

 Both implementations share core functionalities but are specifically tuned for their respective environments, ensuring optimal performance whether in simulation or real-world operation.